bdlucas1/diff3d/README.md

 This Python program provides a simple and robust way to visually compare 3d files such as STL, OBJ, 3MF, and STEP.
-The unchanged parts of the objects are shown in gray, while the changed parts are shown in contrasting colors that stand out, as in the following example.
+The unchanged parts of the objects are shown in gray, while the changed parts are shown in contrasting colors that stand out, illustrated by the following example.

 <img src="examples/lens-clamp.png" width="50%">